Mizuki-OHASHI/ai-dev-tool/documents/genSQLquery.md

 ### 3.8.
 Summary of Problems 5-6

 The results suggests that LLM can generate SQL queries including plain calculations from natural language queries.

+### 4. Next Steps

+The results of section 3 suggest that LLM can generate SQL queries from natural language queries.
+The next step is to test LLM's ability to generate SQL queries embedded in the dao package written in Go.